 AFTE Range of Conclusions

-For purposes of this module, typical toolmark comparisons fall into two broad categories:
+For purposes of this module, typical fired cartridge case and shotshell case comparisons fall into two broad categories:

-- An evidence toolmark from a crime scene is identified as having been made by a particular evidence tool.
+- An evidence cartridge case or shotshell case from a crime scene is identified as having been fired in a particular evidence firearm.

-- Two evidence toolmarks recovered from the same or separate crime scenes are identified as having been made by a single tool (no tool submitted).
+- Evidence cartridge cases or shotshell cases recovered from the same or separate incidents are identified as having been fired in a single firearm (no firearm submitted).

-These categories are accepted for all types of toolmarks:
+These categories are accepted for all types of toolmark comparisons:

 - Unsuitable for comparison